EM-T-Shells/utabc-pw-gen/README.md

 # utabc-pw-gen
 basic password generator
 ## Description
 The purpose for this project was to display a few basic ways on how to apply JavaScript to HTML and CSS.
 Through a basic password generator application, you will find how user-input can be manipulated through the DOM and by using simple Web API's.
 Learning how to implement JavaScript methods to grab user input data and displaying the desired output data on the client-side's display.
 In addition to the form data, validating the user input is also important.
-In this particular application, the form is validated by havign at least one checkbox, checked.
+In this particular application, the form is validated by having at least one checkbox, checked.
 If not, the user is notified to do so.
 The password generator function uses useful methods such as Math.random, which makes creating a unique output an easy process.
-Lastly, this genrator was not used via implenting free hand arrays for the character options.
+Lastly, this generator was not used via implementing free hand arrays for the character options.
 ASCII has a useful list which matches numbers with each UTF-8 accepted character.
-This saves tiem and creates a cleaner code by using array based off the pre-made template.
+This saves time and creates a cleaner code by using array based off the pre-made template.

 ## Installation